sagemath/trac_to_gh/Issue 7386.md

 ```
 Assignee: @rlmill

-This generators for the n-dimensional hypercube lacks proper documentation, and may have to be renamed to reflect what it really is.
+This generator for the n-dimensional hypercube lacks proper documentation.

 Issue created by migration from https://trac.sagemath.org/ticket/7386